-Unfortunately for investors, CFX Trading, a secondary market for non-traded REITs, recently listed shares of NorthStar Healthcare for just$2.40 per share.
-This indicates a significant loss to investors, as the original offering price was$10.00 per share.
+Unfortunately for investors, Central Trade & Transfer, a secondary market for non-traded REITs, recently sold shares of NorthStar Healthcare for just$2.00 per share.
+This may indicate a significant loss to investors, as the original offering price was$10.00 per share.

 The White Law Group continues to investigate securities fraud claims involving broker-dealers who may have unsuitably recommended NorthStar Healthcare Income Inc. to investors.